pymaster13/country_risk_tool/README.md

 # Country Risk Tool

-A Django 2 project designed to assess risks in various areas for certain countries.
-(2019)
+A Django 2 project designed to assess risks in various areas for certain countries (2019).

 ## Getting Started
 Python version: 3.7.5